The Best Studio Microphone

 Pros and Cons of the Shure SM7B

-✖️ Requires at least a 60dB gain boost from an audio interface or mic preamp as it can be “too quiet”
+✔️ Versatile ✔️ Most ideal for vocal recordings ✔️ Built-in pop filter ✔️ Built-in internal “air suspension” ✔️ High build quality ✔️ Can be used as a dual-mic amp setup | ✖️ Requires at least a 60dB gain boost from an audio interface or mic preamp as it can be “too quiet” |

 A great entry-level microphone that beginners to intermediate users can easily plug and play regardless of the application.

-Meeting various requirements, the Shure MV7 remains versatile while maintaining a friendly budget.
-It can be used as a USB microphone but also has an XLR connection should you want to switch it up.
 It’s simple, easy to use, and comes with helpful tools and apps depending on where you plug it in.
 Just make sure that you use the right power supply for it, especially if you’re using the XLR as it will need phantom power.

-Since it features a real-time tone correction, this dynamic cardioid microphone saves time that would have been spent on post-production or equalizing the recorded audio.
 It even has a built-in headphone, which allows for direct mic monitoring while recording so you can hear if there were any unwanted sounds that were picked up right away.
 Said feature is especially useful if you plan on recording vocals.

 Pros and Cons of the Shure MV7

-The Lewitt LCT 640 TS is deemed as the ‘innovative mic’ as it is extremely versatile in applications, pickup patterns, and outputs.
-A dream for those who are looking for multiple uses but have varying requirements, this multi-pattern large-diaphragm is one of the best condenser mics, best omnidirectional mics, and the best studio microphones for studio recordings and more.
+A dream for those who are looking for multiple uses but have varying requirements, this multi-pattern large-diaphragm is one of the best condenser mics, best omnidirectional mics, and the top studio microphone for recordings and more.

 May it be recording a person playing an acoustic guitar in a studio, a live performance of a singer belting out, or a streamer in a home studio, the Lewitt LCT 640 TS can adjust accordingly while maintaining excellent recording quality.

 While other microphones can only pick up one polar pattern, have one mode, and have a single output, this great microphone has multiple.
 It can work either in regular multipattern microphone mode or in dual mode.
-Think of the Lewitt LCT 640 TS as multiple microphones rolled into one making it one of the best studio microphones out there.

 However, with so many functionalities, others find this mic to be too complex and pricey.
 It is important to take note though that you are paying for the functionality of a bunch of other microphones in just a single mic.